-Basic dog obedience training should be started right away when a new puppy or adult dog joins your family.
-Don't wait a couple weeks for the dog to "settle in".
+Ideally, basic dog obedience training should be started right away when a new puppy or adult dog joins your family.
+Forget about waiting a couple weeks for the dog to "settle in".

-Basic dog obedience training is most often where you'll need to start with a new puppy, or an adult dog that has little or no obedience training.
+As a dog owner myself, I have been where you are right now.
+As a certified dog trainer, I have the answers you so desperately need.
+Basic dog obedience training is where you'll need to start with a new puppy, or an adult dog that has little or no obedience training.

 Crate training a dog is easy, if you do it the right way.
 Take your time on each step, and never use it for punishment or "time-outs"!
 It makes house training a puppy a breeze, so make sure that you start as soon as your puppy or new dog comes home.

-To get you started with basic dog obedience training, I want to give you some easy tips to start putting into practice with your puppy or adult dog.
+To get you started with basic training, I want to give you some simple tips to start putting into practice with your puppy or adult dog.
 Yes, an older dog can learn basic obedience training, too!

 Understand this - the more often a dog fails at something, the more he's going to want to avoid that exercise because you're never happy with him.
-Instead, keep distractions to a minimum when first training, and work in tiny increments.
+Instead, keep distractions to a minimum when first starting basic dog obedience training, and work in tiny increments.

 And don't drop the leash until you are 150% sure that your dog will stay.
 This ensures that the training exercise will be successful, and your dog will be happy to repeat that good behavior again next time!

 So what should you be covering for beginner obedience?
 Using both voice commands and hand signals, a good basic dog obedience training class should consist of teaching your dog the following commands and exercises:

 Be wary of a trainer who tells you to remove the leash from your puppy's collar during these first weeks of training.

 As much as you or the trainer might believe in him, a pup or untrained adult dog is not ready for off-leash training yet!
 That level of training comes with time, and lots of practice and distraction-proofing.